Preprints

 Subjects: Earth Sciences, Physical Sciences and Mathematics, Planetary Sciences

-Spectral indexes are tools widely used to analyze the composition of the lunar surface.
-Many indexes have been formulated over the years, but there is no unified database for them.
-In this work we describe an Open-Source Python package called MoonIndex, that recreates thirty-nine indexes compiled from the literature and derived from several instruments, using data from the Moon Mineralogy Mapper [...]
+Spectral indexes are tools widely used to analyze the composition of planetary surfaces.
+Many indexes have been formulated over the years to map the lunar surface, but there is no unified database for them.
+In this work we describe an Open-Source Python package called MoonIndex, that recreates thirty-eight indexes compiled from the literature, using data from the Moon Mineralogy Mapper (M3).
+The [...]

 ICESat-2 and ocean particulates: Building a roadmap for calculating Kd from space-based lidar photon profiles